The future is already here — it's just not very evenly distributed.

 If you have some time, grab the latest Fedora release and check it out!
 You won’t be disappointed.

-notify – GNOME3 Notification Messages from the Terminal
+Notify - GNOME3 Notification Messages From the Terminal

 So it seems that, while I don’t have a lot of code that would work as projects, I do have a fair bit of code that works as gists.